By Jerry Del Priore

 Patrice Mckoy—whose 10-year-old daughter, Sahara Lancaster, is part of SSKD—sang the praises of the program, and what it has done for her once-shy offspring.

 “She’s coming out of her shell,” Mckoy said.
 “This team is allowing her to blossom in a way where she can be free, and express herself.
 She loves dancing.
 It gave her life, and health-wise, she’s getting in shape.”

-SSKD is schedule to perform an approximately three and half minute routine at the Brooklyn Nets/Boston Celtics game at halftime at the Barclays Center on Friday, March 17, to increase its exposer and showcase its energetic shake-and-groove talent.
+SSKD is scheduled to perform an approximately three-and-half-minute routine at the Brooklyn Nets/Boston Celtics game at halftime at the Barclays Center on Friday, March 17, to increase its exposer and showcase its energetic shake-and-groove talent.